Free shipping on orders over 50€ up to 500g

 Wire-wrapping

-Technique that consists of wrapping metallic threads around a support such as gemstones or pearls, while creating simple or complex patterns.
+Technique of wrapping metal wires around a support such as gemstones or pearls, creating simple or complex patterns.

 X